Monitoring a Cluster with Galera Manager

 Adding a Chart - Cumulative or Differential (Figure 4)

-After you’ve chosen a metric and indicated whether it’s cumulative or differential, click on Add at the bottom right corner.
-You will be taken back to the monitor page and you’ll see a chart for the metric you added.
-You can reposition a chart by clicking on it and holding down the mouse button, then dragging it where you want.
+After you’ve chosen a metric and indicated whether it is cumulative or differential, click Add at the bottom right corner.
+You will be taken back to the monitor page and you will see a chart for the metric you added.
+You can reposition a chart by clicking it and holding down the mouse button, then dragging it where you want.

 Changing a Monitor’s Perspective